Chinuaoku/Google-Cybersecurity-Professional-Certificate/Google Cybersecurity Portfolio/Update a File Through a Python Algorithm/README.md

 5. In the body of your iterative statement, i added code that will remove all the IP addresses from the allow list that are also on the remove list.
 First, i created a conditional that evaluates if the loop variable element is part of the ip_addresses list.
 Then, within that conditional, i applied the .remove() method to the ip_addresses list and removed the IP addresses identified in the loop variable element.

 6. After removing the IP addresses from the ip_address variable, i completed the algorithm by updating the file with the revised list.
 To do this, i first converted the ip_addresses list back into a string using the .join() method.
 I applied .join() to the string "\n" in order to separate the elements in the file by placing them on a new line.
 Then, i used another with statement and the .write() method to write over the file assigned to the import_file variable.

+7. Finf the report of this file attached in the directory.